keshavanand1717/keshavanand1717/README.md

 <h3 align="center">A B.Tech. fresher at IIT Guwahati in CSE Dept.</h3>

 - 🔭 I’m currently exploring the **different domains like ML,CP,Open Source.**
+- I’m very really excited to learn and work in the field of open source **cuz we all know that team work always gets the job done.
+Really looking forward to collaborating with my friends and seniors and learning from them and sharing my knowledge too.**

 - 📫 How to reach me **keshavanand1717@gmail.com**